koodikulma-fi/data-signals/README.md

 - `DataBoy` simply provides data listening basis without having any data.
     * The class should always be extended by another class to actually hook up to the data.
     * The extending class should also implement the methods for `setInData` nor `getInData`.
-- The extending classes may also define an optional static method `callDataListenersFor?(dataBoy, dataKeys): boolean`.
+- The extending classes may also define a static method `callDataListenersFor?(dataBoy, dataKeys): boolean`.
     * If the method is not defined, or returns `true`, performs the default flow using `callDataBy(dataKeys)`.

 ```typescript